Neuroscience Informed Christian Counseling® (NICC)

 Legacy Theories

-The above-mentioned modern theories and models in neuroscience build and expand on the work of earlier theorist who lacked the scientific measuring tools to ground their findings in direct observation of the nervous system or to conduct widespread controlled studies.
+The modern theories and models in neuroscience build and expand on the work of earlier theorist who lacked the scientific measuring tools to ground their findings in direct observation of the nervous system or to conduct widespread controlled studies.
 Still their keen observation and experiments in treatment have made meaningful contribution to our understanding.
 While NICC strongly disagrees with some of the conclusion these theorists drew from their observations, we find value in their observations when understood through the lens of the Bible.